 Gotu Kola was used by the ancient Chinese, Persians, Greeks, and Egyptians due to its wound healing properties.
 Now, this herb is a part of modern skincare products because of its ability to promote faster healing times.
 Gotu Kola has an array of chemicals that promote blood flow to the site of injury which help strengthen the skin.
 The combination of amino acids, beta-carotene, fatty acids, and phytochemicals work together to provide hydration, cellular regeneration, detoxification support, pain relief, inflammation relief- all of which are necessary for anti-aging.

-The traditional Asian medicinal herb has found a new life as a popular ingredient in the modern cosmetics industry.
+The traditional Asian medicinal herb has found a new life as a popular natural skin care ingredient in the modern cosmetics industry.
 The plant, which is related to the horsetail, is rich in phytochemicals and amino acids.
-In skin care products, these elements combine with fatty acids and beta carotene to encourage healing of damaged skin.
+In skincare products, these elements combine with fatty acids and beta carotene to encourage healing of damaged skin.

 The green tea plant has been used for skincare products since the beginning of time.
 The significant concentration of polyphenols found in green tea make it a wonderful ingredient for general skincare.
 In addition, green tea has been used as a natural sunscreen in Japan for centuries.